In-N-Out: the gas cycle from dwarfs to spiral galaxies: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Rachel Somerville for her insightful feedback.
+The authors are grateful for the referee's helpful suggestions.
+They would like to thank Rachel Somerville for her insightful feedback.
 These simulations were run at NASA AMES and Texas Supercomputing Center.
 CC acknowledges support from NSF grants AST-0908499 and AST-1009452.
 FG acknowledges support from grant HST GO-1125, NSF AST-0908499, and AST-1410012, and NASA ATP13-0020 TQ acknowledges support from NSF grant AST-0908499 and NSF AST-1311956.
 RD acknowledges support from the South African Research Chairs Initiative and the South African National Research Foundation.
 This research was also supported in part by the NSF under Grant No. NSF PHY11-25915 and AST-0847667 and by NASA grant NNX12AH86G

 \csznote{

 \begin{landscape}

 \end{landscape} }